CptMiracle/cptmiracle.github.io/html/notes.md

 Depending on the website, it may be imperative to ask for linking permissions.

 Create a button in the footer for the help section ("submit a resource") and link it to another page.

+And maybe make the feature image sub header have only apple emojis on both mac and windows (using img?)